-Weather cell specific hourly COP time series for one year are obtained from the OpenEnergy DataBase (see edisgo.io.timeseries_import.cop_oedb() for more information).
+Not yet implemented!
+Weather cell specific hourly COP time series are obtained from the OpenEnergy DataBase for the weather year 2011.
+See edisgo.io.timeseries_import.cop_oedb() for more information.
 Using information on which weather cell each heat pump is in, the weather cell specific time series are mapped to each heat pump.